FOREX-Dollar higher, euro undermined by ECB rate-cut expectations

 Currency speculators increased short euro positions to 16,633 contracts from 9,220 last week, according to data for the week ended May 27 released by the Commodity Futures Trading Commission on Friday.

-The ECB is preparing policy options for its meeting this week that include cuts in all its interest rates, Reuters reported last month.
+The ECB is preparing policy options for its June 5 meeting that include cuts in all its interest rates, Reuters reported last month.

 Germany’s annual inflation rate rose 0.6 percent, less than the 1.0 percent expected in a Reuters poll and the lowest reading since February 2010.
 Euro zone inflation data is due out on Tuesday.